CORPORATE GOVERNANCE PRACTICE

 The notice period to be given to all registered shareholders for consideration of the proposal raised by the requisitionists at a GM, as follows:

-28 days' notice in writing if the proposal requires the serving of a special notice under the Companies Ordinance.
+Additionally, the Company needs to be given at least 28 days' notice in writing of the intention to move a resolution which requires the serving of special notice under the Companies Ordinance.

 4. Contact Details